 Lieutenant Kirkwood’s elder brother, Ronald, also took part in the operation against Zeebrugge.

 FOR THREE SOLID WEEKS WE HAD THE THING HANGING OVER OUR HEADS, AND ALL OF US HAD REACHED THE STAGE WHERE WE DIDN’T CARE WHAT BECAME OF US.
 IT WOULD BE ALMOST IMPOSSIBLE TO DESCRIBE THE FEELINGS OF ANY OF US, BUT WE DID ACHE FOR THE TIME TO BE UP AND DOING.
 AS FOR SACRIFICE, WELL ….
 WE NEVER THOUGHT OF THAT.

-On the night of 9/10 May there was a further attempt to block Ostend, this time using Vindictiveand Sappho, as block ships with 7 Monitors, 22 destroyers, 30 MLs and 10 CMBs.
+On the night of 9/10 May, there was a further attempt to block Ostend, this time using Vindictive and Sappho, as block ships with 7 Monitors, 22 destroyers, 30 MLs and 10 CMBs.
 Shortly after the force left Dover, Sappho had to return to harbour, but as Ostend could effectively be blocked by one ship, the attack proceeded.

 The attacks were carried out with great courage and although there were over 500 casualties, there was also a well-deserved selection of gallantry medals.

-From an operational perspective, the raids were not successful, the Germans being able to operate submarines from the two ports much as they had done before the raids.
+From an operational perspective, the raids were not successful, as the Germans continued to be able to operate submarines from the two ports much as they had done before the raids.